Beeson School of Practical Theology

 - Master of Arts in Pastoral Counseling

-Four departments and one program make up the School of Practical Theology: the departments of Christian Leadership, Christian Education/Youth Ministry/Aging and Spirituality, Counseling and Pastoral Care; and Preaching, Worship, and Music.
+Four departments make up the Beeson School of Practical Theology: Christian Education and Youth Ministry; Christian Leadership: Counseling and Pastoral Care; and Preaching, Worship, and Music.
 Also housed in the Beeson School of Practical Theology is the Mentored Ministry program.
-These departments serve students in the Master of Divinity and Master of Arts programs.
+All these serve students in the Master of Divinity and Master of Arts programs.

 The Department of Christian Leadership is committed to the development of servant leaders for the Church and other organizations.
 Leadership courses equip students to understand organizations and also the basic disciplines for personal Christian leadership development.
 They assist students as they grow in their abilities to lead organizations, to guide them in the process of change, and to develop other servant leaders.

 The Department of Christian Education/Youth Ministry/Aging and Spirituality focuses on the Christian discipleship of children, youth and adults.
 Courses are designed to help students grow in their understanding of human development, learning and spiritual formation across the life span.
 Students also develop skills in designing incarnational models for ministries of discipleship and grow in their commitment to servant leadership that equips and empowers others in ministry.

 The Department of Counseling and Pastoral Care serves two main purposes.
 First, it provides for Master of Divinity students’ courses designed to form their identity as pastoral care-givers and to foster the skills necessary for effective pastoral care.
 Second, it serves students in the Master of Arts in Marriage and Family Counseling, Mental Health Counseling and Pastoral Counseling programs.
 Ultimately, the department aims to produce competent professional and pastoral counselors who are grounded biblically and theologically and who are able to integrate this data with sound psychological method.